fiksn/dlc-intro/schnorr.md

 Anyone can sign but you can't know which of them did it.
 Something similar is used in Monero.

-### Connection to zero-knowledge proofs
+### Connection with zero-knowledge proofs

 Basically the signature scheme derives from an interactive zero-knowledge proof that you know a discrete logarithm d for a certain value P (P = d*G).
-You create a random R (R = k*G).
-We give the other party R and get some random value h from them.
+You create a random R (R = k*G), give it to the peer and get some random value h from them.

-Now we calculate s = k - h*d and can convince the other side that we know d without ever telling it (so this is a Zero-knowledge Proof of the fact we know d!)
+Now you can calculate s = k - h*d to convince the other side about your knowledge of d.

 Using something called [Fiat-Shamir heuristic](https://en.wikipedia.org/wiki/Fiat%E2%80%93Shamir_heuristic) we can transform this interactive protocol to a non-interactive one.
-Basically we replace other side who provides h with a hash of all involved values H(G, P, R).
-And since G is a constant anyway that is not really necessary.
+Basically we replace other side who provides random h with a hash of all involved values H(G, P, R).
+And since G is a constant anyway that is not strictly necessary.

 [Previous - ECC](./ecc101.md)